 Noncontracted Out-of-State Goods or Services

-Purchase of any good or service from an out-of-state provider that that is normally purchased under a contract, but the out of state provider does not have a contract for that good or service with TWC-VR requires consultation with state office program specialist and VR Manager approval.
+Purchase of any good or service from an out-of-state provider that that is normally purchased under a contract, but the out of state provider does not have a contract for that good or service with TWC-VR requires consultation with state office program specialist assigned to the specific good or service and VR Manager approval.

 Once approved, a contract exception must be completed.
 For information about the contract exception process, refer to D-210: Exceptions to Contracted Fees and MAPS Fees.
-Purchases of any other non-contracted goods or services from an out-of-state provider that are not specifically referenced in this section requires RD approval prior to purchase.
+Purchases of any other non-contracted goods or services from an out-of-state provider that are not specifically referenced in this section requires VR Manager approval prior to purchase.

-Goods or Services Greater Than One Thousand Dollars ($1,000)
+Noncontracted Out-of-State Goods or Services Greater Than One Thousand Dollars ($1,000)

-The purchase of goods or services from an out-of-state provider that cost greater than one thousand dollars ($1,000) per service authorization requires additional approvals to be purchased from an out-of-state provider.
-All other required processes and procedures specific to that good or service must also be applied.
+The purchase of goods or services from an out-of-state provider that cost greater than one thousand dollars ($1,000) per service authorization requires VR Manager approval.
+All other required approvals including those in D-205: Purchasing Thresholds must be applied.
+Processes and procedures specific to that good or service must also be applied.

 …